Plants for musical instruments making

 Calabashes

-Two types of calabashes are used in the making of instruments in Cambodia, both of the Lagenaria genus.
-The first, robust, is used by ethnic minorities to make the resonance boxes of their zithers (stick zither, tube zither with metal strings).
-The second, fragile, is used as a resonance chamber for the Khmer kse diev zither.
+Two types of calabash (khlok ឃ្លោក), of the genus Lagenaria, are used in instrument manufacture.
+The Khmers don't seem to distinguish them by differentiated terms.
+The first, robust, is used by ethnic minorities to make the resonators of their zithers (stick zithertube zither with metal strings).
+The second, fragile, is used as a sounding board for the Khmer kse diev zither.
+Both are also consumed.